shwosner/realtime-chat-supabase-react/README.md

 ## Dev

-`npm start` to run server on port 3000
+`npm run dev` to run server on port 3000

 ## Build